makerdao/community/governance/votes/Executive vote - November 19, 2021.md

 | ETH-B | 25 million DAI | 30 million DAI | +5 million DAI |
 | ETH-C | 30 million DAI | 35 million DAI | +5 million DAI |

+For more information, please see [this post](https://forum.makerdao.com/t/auction-throughput-parameters-adjustments-nov-9-2021/11531).

 ### A change of Covenants for P1-DROP (Peoples Company Series 1)

-As per [this poll], the following covenant changes to P1-DROP (Peoples Company Series 1) will occur if this executive proposal passes:
+As per [this poll](https://vote.makerdao.com/polling/Qma62bse), the following covenant changes to P1-DROP (Peoples Company Series 1) will occur if this executive proposal passes:

 - Increase maximum acquisition price from $1.5 million to $2.85 million.
 - Include Arkansas as a possible state.

+For more information, please see this [signal request thread].

 ### Offboarding Vaults

-The following vaults will be offboarded by implementing the following changes if this executive proposal passes:
+The following vaults will be offboarded by implementing the following changes if this executive proposal passes.
+Further context can be found [here](https://forum.makerdao.com/t/proposed-offboarding-collateral-parameters-2/11548).

 #### BAL-A